ABOUT

 • The T&E Committee accomplishes objectives in the “Education” area of the Strategic Plan.

-• The T&E Committee oversees, develops, reviews, and/or implements educational materials and events such as courses, webinars, curricula, certificate programs, mentoring of trainees, and education in molecular pathology, e.g., the AMPEDTM Learning Management System, the Molecular Genetic Pathology Review Course and the GetAMPed!
-Updates and Case Studies in Molecular Pathology Outreach Course.
+• The T&E Committee oversees, develops, reviews, and/or implements educational materials and events such as courses, webinars, curricula, certificate programs, mentoring of trainees, and education in molecular pathology, e.g., the AMPEDTM Learning Management System, the Molecular Genetic Pathology Review Course, and the GetAMPed!

-• The T&E Committee judges the US Based Trainee Travel Award for the Annual Meeting
+• The T&E Committee judges the US Based Trainee Travel Award for the Annual Meeting.

 • The T&E Committee judges the Young Investigator Award (YIA) posters and selects and moderates the Early Bird Case Study Presentations at the Annual Meeting.

-• The T&E Committee identifies AMP member expertise to present educational sessions in molecular diagnostics upon invitation from other organizations and provides an AMP representative to the Cooperating Societies of the American Board of Pathology.
+• The T&E Committee provides oversight of AMP member appointees to public and professional education initiatives.
+The T&E Committee identifies AMP member expertise to present educational sessions in molecular diagnostics upon invitation from other organizations and provides an AMP representative to the Cooperating Societies of the American Board of Pathology.

-• The T&E Committee meets monthly virtually and often communicates online, e.g., by email, between meetings.
+The T&E Committee meets monthly virtually and often communicates online, e.g., by email, between meetings.
 Under normal circumstances, the committee meets in person before the annual meeting.
 The Chair or President may direct that meetings occur virtually.

 • Members of the T&E committee must not currently be employed by, or have been employed within the past 24 months by, an "ineligible company" as defined by the Accreditation Council for Continuing Medical Education (ACCME), to adhere to ACCME rules for CME.
 Ineligible companies are those whose primary business is producing, marketing, selling, or distributing healthcare products used by or on patients.
 Examples of such organizations include device manufacturers or distributors, diagnostic labs that sell proprietary tests, and pharmaceutical companies or distributors.